Discrimination and Harassment Procedure

 Any complaint against the University President should be reported to The Office of the Chancellor: Pennsylvania State System of Higher Education, Center for Diversity and Educational Leadership, Dixon University Center, 2986 North Second Street, Harrisburg, Pennsylvania 17110.

-Any complaint against the Director of Diversity/Ombudsperson should be reported to the University’s Director of Human Resources Management and will be handled in accordance with the procedures stated in this policy.
+Any complaint against the Director of Human Resource Management should be reported to the vice President for Administration and Finance and will be handled in accordance with the procedures stated in this policy.

 - Anonymous Complaints